itom-project/plugins/GenICam/docs/genicam.rst

 ==========

 * itom setup 3.1.0: This plugin has been compiled using GenICam 3.0.2
-* itom setup >3.1.0: This plugin has been compiled using GenICam 2018.06 (GenAPI 3.1.0)
+* itom setup >3.1.0: This plugin has been compiled using GenICam GenAPI 3.1.0

 Workaround
 ==========